Phil Morris (actor): Early life

-Morris is the son of actor Greg Morris (1933–1996).
-His paternal grandfather was jazz trumpeter Francis Williams.
-Phil Morris has two siblings, one of whom is actress Iona Morris.
+Morris is the son of actor Greg Morris (1933–1996) and Leona Keyes.
+He is also the younger brother of actress Iona Morris.
+He is a practitioner of Wing Chun under Shifu Hawkins Cheung.

-His father was best known for appearing in the TV series Mission: Impossible, during the show's full run from 1966 to 1973.
-His father was friends with other successful African American actors, including Sidney Poitier and Bill Cosby, and Phil grew up viewing them as role models.
-His father was also good friends with Mission: Impossible lead Peter Graves, whom Morris came to consider his acting mentor.
-Through his childhood, Morris knew Graves' real-life children.
-The friendship continued, until Peter Graves' death on March 14, 2010, which devastated Morris.

 Career

-Morris's first acting role was as a child when he appeared in the 1966 Star Trek episode "Miri."
-Star Trek was, at the time, shot at the same studio (Desilu Productions) that produced Mission: Impossible.
+Morris's first acting role was as a child when he appeared in the 1966 Star Trek episode "Miri".
+Star Trek was, at the time, shot at the same studio (Desilu Productions) that produced Mission: Impossible, where his father was working.
 He made his feature film debut in Star Trek III: The Search for Spock in a small role and later guest starred on Babylon 5, Star Trek: Deep Space Nine, and Star Trek: Voyager.

-In the mid 1980's, he portrayed law student (later attorney) Tyrone Jackson in The Young and the Restless.
-During a major story line, his character used heavy theatrical makeup to appear Caucasian, in order to go undercover to expose an organized crime organization.
-In the 1990's, Morris played a recurring character, the Johnnie Cochran-inspired defense attorney Jackie Chiles, on the comedy Seinfeld.
+In the mid-1980s, Morris portrayed law student (later attorney) Tyrone Jackson in The Young and the Restless.
+In the 1990s, after starring in Andriana furs commercials Morris played a recurring character, the Johnnie Cochran-inspired defense attorney Jackie Chiles, on the comedy Seinfeld.
 The episode "The Abstinence" depicts Chiles suing a tobacco company, which Morris said he took great pleasure in, having been made fun of his whole life due to having the same name as the tobacco brand Philip Morris.
 Morris also co-starred in the TV remake of Mission: Impossible as tech wizard Grant Collier (son of Barney Collier, who was played in the original series by Morris's real-life father Greg Morris).
+He also said in an interview that he grew up watching the original Mission: Impossible, with series' lead Peter Graves, whom Morris came to consider his acting mentor.
+Through his childhood, Morris knew Graves' real-life children.
+The friendship continued, until Peter Graves' death on March 14, 2010, which devastated Morris.
 He voiced the supporting role of Dr. Sweet in Disney's 2001 film Atlantis: The Lost Empire as well as its 2003 sequel, Atlantis: Milo's Return.
-He played one of Will Smith's college professors on the NBC show The Fresh Prince of Bel-Air and played Dr. Clay Spencer on the then-UPN television show Girlfriends.
+He played one of Will Smith's college professors on the NBC show The Fresh Prince of Bel-Air and played Dr. Clay Spencer on Girlfriends.